-Physical anthropology is also known as Biological Anthropology is the study of the nature of the human organism.
+Physical anthropology also known as Biological Anthropology is the study of the nature of the human organism.
 It deals with the evolution of man and their living and fossils relatives.
 Through the study of fossils discovered and observation of living primates, the physical anthropologist tries to trace the ancestry of the human species to understand the origin and development of man with time and space.
 They reveal every biological aspect of humans.
 The study population genetics.
 They try to explain similarities and dissimilarities between Primates and Humans.

 Another important concern of Physical anthropology is the study of human variation.
-We, humans, belong to the same species i.e. homo sapien but we differ from each other in many ways.
+We, humans, belong to the same species i.e. homo sapiens but we differ from each other in many ways.
 We all look alike physically.
 This is what physical anthropology deals with.

 In short physical anthropology falls into two main fields: The study of man as a product of an evolutionary process and the study and analysis of human populations.

 Social or Cultural anthropology is the study of the learned behaviour of man in a particular environment.
 Earlier it was known as ethnology.
-Kroeber points out ethnology is “the science of people, their cultures, and life histories as groups”.
-It deals with the study of inter-relationships between people and their environment, between human beings as organism and their cultures, between different cultures and different aspects of cultures.
+Kroeber points out that ethnology is “the science of people, their cultures, and life histories as groups”.
+It deals with the study of inter-relationships between people and their environment, between human beings as organism and their cultures, and between different cultures and different aspects of cultures.

 Ethnology is the comparative understanding and analysis of different ethnic groups across time and space.
 They also study the dynamics of culture i.e. how culture develops and changes with time.
 Ethnography is the study of social and cultural features in detail and it is documented.
 Ethnography is not a comparative study.